home-assistant/home-assistant.io/source/_docs/mqtt/broker.markdown

   type: string
 protocol:
   required: false
-  description: Protocol to use: 3.1 or 3.1.1.
-By default it connects with 3.1.1 and falls back to 3.1 if server does not support 3.1.1.
+  description: "Protocol to use: 3.1 or 3.1.1.
+By default it connects with 3.1.1 and falls back to 3.1 if server does not support 3.1.1."
   type: string
 certificate:
   required: false